Leases - General Information

-The Colorado State University Cooperative Extension has a lot of information about which clauses to look for when signing a lease and how to make those clauses fair to the Tenant and Landlord.
+The Colorado State University (CSU) Cooperative Extension has flagged clauses to look for when signing a lease and how to make those clauses fair to the Tenant and Landlord.
 Some examples are:

-a) "Tenant accepts the premises 'as is'."
-This clause is not good because if a problem or defect existed at the time you signed the lease, getting the Landlord to fix it may be difficult.
+1. "Tenant accepts the premises 'as is'."
+This clause can be problemmatic because if a defect existed at the time you signed the lease, getting the Landlord to fix it during your occupancy may be difficult.

-c) "The Tenant agrees to keep improvements upon said premises in good repair at the expense of the lessee (the renter)."
-You should rewrite that sentence to read "Landlord will be responsible for necessary repairs to the sewerage, wiring, plumbing and appliances, unless such damages is caused by the negligence of the lessee (the renter)."
+3. "The Tenant agrees to keep improvements upon said premises in good repair at the expense of the Lessee (the renter)."
+You should rewrite that sentence to read "Landlord will be responsible for necessary repairs to the sewerage, wiring, plumbing and appliances, unless such damages is caused by the negligence of the Lessee (the renter)."

-Go to their website (click here) for more information.
+Go to the CSU Extension website for more information.

 How do I know if I am a month-to-month Tenant?

 If you do not have a written lease and pay your rent monthly, you are most likely a month-to-month Tenant.
-Or if you have stayed, with the approval of your Landlord or Manager, after your six- or twelve-month lease has expired and pay your rent monthly, then you are more than likely a month-to-month Tenant.
+Alternately, if you have stayed, with the approval of your Landlord or Manager, after your six- or twelve-month lease has expired and pay your rent monthly, then you are probably a month-to-month Tenant.